 Nothing is more frustrating than looking after your own property and ensuring you dispose of rubbish responsibly, only to have your street ruined by inconsiderate fly-tippers.
-Sometimes, the council can help to clean up dumped waste and catch fly-tippers, but stretched budgets and limited resources often means that nothing happens.
+Sometimes, the council can help to clean up dumped waste and catch fly-tippers, but stretched budgets and limited resources often mean that nothing happens.
 Residents are left to deal with the situation themselves, but what is the solution?
-If youve had enough of the mess and frustration, and want to do something positive to stop fly-tipping and dumping from happening in the first place, there is action you can take.
-Concerned neighbours are now starting to make use of CCTV cameras to capture on film those who cause the problems on their street.
+If you've had enough of the mess and frustration, and want to do something positive to stop fly-tipping and dumping from happening in the first place, there is an action you can take.
+Concerned neighbours are now starting to make use of CCTV cameras to capture on film those who cause the problems on their streets.

 Using CCTV cameras to gather vital evidence

 These outdoor surveillance cameras can be placed in hotspots areas where fly-tipping happens regularly.
 They can capture vehicle registration plates and images of the people responsible, which can then be used as solid evidence for your local authority to use to find the individuals responsible.
 This evidence could prove vital when it comes to taking enforcement action, such as prosecuting and fining serial offenders and educating people in the local area on how to dispose of their rubbish responsibly.

-- Residents of end terrace houses Unfortunately, these properties tend to suffer from fly-tipping more than others, and owners can end up at the end of their tethers trying to resolve the issue
+- Residents of end terrace houses these properties tend to suffer from fly-tipping more than others, and owners can end up at the end of their tethers trying to resolve the issue

 - Business owners cleaning up other peoples waste that finds its way into your car park or onto other parts of your premises can be expensive, and it can also damage your companys reputation (as customers think it is your waste)

 - For homeowners looking to sell their properties, a pile of dumped waste on your street can be tremendously off-putting to potential buyers, whereas clean, well-cared-for streets can add value to a propertys price.